Franklin Glacier Complex: Geology

 Minimal geologic studies have been conducted at the Franklin Glacier Complex and its geology is therefore poorly known.
 It measures 6 km wide and 20 km long, covering a northwesterly elliptical area of 130 km2.
 Volcanic rocks of the Franklin Glacier Complex consist predominantly of dacite breccia, minor dacite flows and a few hornblende andesite remnants.
 An absence of pumice, glassy blocks or bombs in the breccia suggests that it may be of epiclastic origin, possibly formed during collapse and infilling of a caldera.
 The complex has therefore been described as a caldera or a cauldron subsidence.
 Heavy erosion of the volcanic rocks has exposed a series of biotite-quartz-porphyry, biotite quartz-feldspar-porphyry and quartz monzonite subvolcanic plutons and dike swarms.
 They intrude through fractured and hydrothermally altered Mesozoic to early Tertiary granitic and metamorphic rocks of the Coast Plutonic Complex.

 The complex lies on the overlapping trend of the Garibaldi and Pemberton volcanic belts, which were formed as a result of subduction zone magmatism along the Cascade Volcanic Arc in the last 29 million years.
 Two separate stages of magmatic activity have been identified at the Franklin Glacier Complex.
 The first magmatic stage about 6.8 million years ago involved the central emplacement of an elongated quartz monzonite stock.
 At least five porphyry and transitional vein-type mineral occurrences were deposited during this period.
 A series of smaller intrusions were emplaced during the second magmatic stage 2.2 to 3.9 million years ago, at least some of which appear to have been feeders for the overlying volcanic pile.
 The Franklin Glacier Complex is substantially older than the neighbouring Silverthrone Caldera to the northwest.

 Immediately west of the Franklin Glacier Complex are a series of hot springs confined in valleys.
 At Canyon Lake, a hot spring feeds a small stream that flows into the southeastern end of that lake.
 A single temperature of 58 C has been obtained from this spring while the Hoodoo Creek and Pinter spring temperatures remain unknown.
 The existence of these hot springs has made the Franklin Glacier Complex a target for geothermal exploration but little work has been conducted due to its remote location.
-The only performed exploration has been moderate geologic mapping.
+The only performed exploration has been moderate geological mapping.
 A 50 megawatt binary plant has been proposed at Canyon Lake.